Chart Color Schemes

 Employment conditions in Batehaven face significant challenges, ranking among the bottom 10% of areas assessed nationally

-As of September 2025735 residents are employed, with an unemployment rate of 1.8% higher than Rest of NSW's 3.8%.
-Workforce participation is lower, at 43.5% compared to Rest of NSW's 56.4%.
-Key industries for Batehaven residents include health care & social assistance, retail trade, and accommodation & food.
-Retail trade stands out with an employment share 1.6 times the regional level, while education & training shows lower representation at 5.3%, compared to the regional average of 9.6%.
+Workforce participation in Batehaven is significantly lower at 49.5%, compared to Rest of NSW's 61.5%.
+According to Census responses, only 9.9% of residents work from home, though Covid-19 lockdown impacts should be considered.
+Key industries of employment among residents are health care & social assistance, retail trade, and accommodation & food.
+Retail trade is particularly specialized with an employment share 1.6 times the regional level, while education & training shows lower representation at 5.3% compared to the regional average of 9.6%.

-Limited local employment opportunities are suggested by Census working population vs resident population counts.
-Over the 12 months to September 2025, labour force levels decreased by 6.1% alongside a 6.0% employment decline, causing unemployment to fall by 0.1 percentage points.
-This contrasts with Rest of NSW where employment fell by 0.5%, labour force contracted by 0.1%, and unemployment rose 0.4 percentage points.
-State-level data as of 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%.
-National projections from Jobs and Skills Australia indicate total employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Batehaven's industry mix suggests local employment should increase by 6.6% over five years and 13.6% over ten years, based on simple weighting extrapolation for illustrative purposes.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Over the 12 months to September 2025, labour force levels decreased by 5.9%, alongside a 5.8% employment decline, keeping the unemployment rate relatively stable.
+In contrast, Rest of NSW saw employment fall by 0.5%, labour force contract by 0.1%, and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 can provide further insight into potential future demand within Batehaven.
+These projections suggest national employment will expand by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
+Applying these industry-specific projections to Batehaven's employment mix suggests local employment should increase by 6.6% over five years and 13.6% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment